 We invest in the best available techniques to reduce emissions at our sites.
 In line with the sectoral (GCCA) commitments, we continuously monitor major potential pollutants like dust, NOx and SOx, while other pollutants are monitored using periodic spot measurements.

-Ten of TITAN’s quarries are recognized as areas of high biodiversity value, and we are implementing Biodiversity Management Plans for eight of them, while we are working to complete the assessment process and relevant Biodiversity Management Plans for the remaining two.
+Ten of TITAN’s quarries have been recognized as areas of high biodiversity value.
+We are implementing Biodiversity Management Plans for nine of them in line with the sectoral (GCCA) Guidelines, while we are working to complete the assessment process and relevant Biodiversity Management Plan for the remaining site

 Because we use a significant amount of water, particularly in our production plants, we’ve implemented management systems to monitor and optimize our water use, ensuring we report water data in line with the sectoral (GCCA) guidelines.
 Since 2010, we have introduced tools, such as the Integrated Water Management System (IWMS), to monitor and optimize water use across our sites.